graph-algorithms/edge-addition-planarity-suite/README.md

 * [Simplified O(n) Algorithms for Planar Graph Embedding, Kuratowski Subgraph Isolation, and Related Problems](https://dspace.library.uvic.ca/handle/1828/9918)

-As secondary purpose of this repository is to provide a generalized graph API that enables implementation of a very wide range of in-memory graph algorithms including basic methods for reading, writing, depth first search, and lowpoint as well as advanced methods for solving planarity, outerplanarity, drawing, and selected subgraph homeomorphism problems.
+A secondary purpose of this repository is to provide a generalized graph API that enables implementation of a very wide range of in-memory graph algorithms including basic methods for reading, writing, depth first search, and lowpoint as well as advanced methods for solving planarity, outerplanarity, drawing, and selected subgraph homeomorphism problems.
 An extension mechanism is also provided to enable implementation of planarity-related algorithms by overriding and augmenting data structures and methods of the core planarity algorithm.

 ## Getting Started